decodingchris/promptmetrics/README.md

 This tool is designed for serious prompt engineering research.
 It allows you to:
 -   **Test any prompt** against standardized, version-controlled datasets, including vision benchmarks.
 -   **Replicate official benchmark methodologies** with support for separate `system` and `user` prompts.
--   Use powerful **LLM-based judges** for accurate, semantic grading with guaranteed structured output.
+-   Use powerful **LLM-based evaluators** for accurate, semantic grading with guaranteed structured output.
--   Benefit from a **two-step pipeline** that separates expensive generation from repeatable judging, saving time and API credits.
+-   Benefit from a **two-step pipeline** that separates expensive generation from repeatable evaluation, saving time and API credits.
 -   Produce **self-contained, timestamped, and auditable artifacts** for every experiment, ensuring perfect reproducibility.

 ## Core Philosophy

 `PromptMetrics` is designed as a scientific instrument.
 It is built on three key principles:
 1.  **Focused Responsibility:** It does one thing and does it well: it **measures prompt and model performance**.
 It is designed to work with, but remain separate from, tools that generate prompt ideas.
-2.  **Iterative Research:** The architecture allows you to easily re-run evaluations with new judging models or prompts, creating a non-destructive audit trail of your research.
+2.  **Iterative Research:** The architecture allows you to easily re-run evaluations with new evaluator models or prompts, creating a non-destructive audit trail of your research.
 3.  **Modern Engineering:** Built with a state-of-the-art toolchain (`uv`, `pytest`, `ruff`, `mypy`) for reliability, speed, and long-term maintainability.

 ## Installation & Setup